 Renowned Irish historian Professor Michael Laffan introduces his series of 10 lectures on The Irish Revolution.
 He talks about the history of the course, its structure as well as some of the key areas covered in the lectures.

 The Irish Revolution was a module taught by Professor Laffan in the School of History and Archives, University College Dublin from the late 1970′s until his retirement in 2010.
-In association with the UCD College of Arts and Celtic Studies and History Hub.ie all 10 of the lectures were recorded by Mike Liffey and are available to download via iTunes and also via the RSS feed (links below).
-To date there have been over 25,000 downloads of Professor Laffan’s lectures.
+In association with the UCD College of Arts and Celtic Studies and History Hub.ie all 10 of the lectures were recorded by Mike Liffey and are available to download via iTunes, RSS feed (links below) and Soundcloud.
+To date there have been over 30,000 downloads of Professor Laffan’s lectures.